mendix/docs/content/data-hub/data-hub-catalog/search.md

 The following discoverability values can be set:

 * **Discoverable** – all users of the Data Hub Catalog and Studio Pro can see and consume the asset provided they meet the requirements of the **Classification**
-* **Not Discoverable** – the asset is not visible in the Catalog.
-Only owners, Data Hub curators, and the Data Hub Admin can find, use, and curate the service.
+* **Not Discoverable** – the asset is not visible in the Catalog; only owners, Data Hub curators, and the Data Hub Admin can find, use, and curate the service
   {{% alert type="info" %}}A **Not discoverable** asset is also not included in the search results in the **Data Hub** pane of Studio Pro, or any other client of the Data Hub API.{{% /alert %}}

 ### 6.5 Validated

 Indicates if the data source has been **Validated**.
 See [Curate Bar](#curate-bar) for changing **Validated** as an owner of the data source or curator.

 ### 6.6 Access Level

 Displays the access classification of the data exposed by the service: end-users of the app will only be able to see the information must have the appropriate [user role](/refguide/user-roles) to access the data:

 * **Public** – classified as public and available to all users, internal and external to the organization